-Empowered Minds: Coaching for Brain Health & Memory
+Empowered Minds: Coaching for Brain Health, Memory, and Cognitive Vitality

 Coaching for brain health involves personalized guidance to support cognitive and emotional well-being through sustainable, modifiable lifestyle and mindset changes.
 This includes strategies around nutrition, exercise, sleep, stress management, and mental stimulation, all aimed at enhancing brain function and resilience.
 A key focus is helping individuals concentrate on what is within their control while accepting what is not, and building on their existing strengths to foster motivation and emotional wellness.
 It also involves cultivating mindset shifts, such as embracing adaptability, practicing self-compassion, and reframing challenges, to support sustained engagement and positive change.
 For those facing cognitive challenges or risk of decline and/or executive functioning struggles (including ADHD), coaching offers education and support to maintain quality of life and promote long-term brain vitality.